 Fig. 11.
-More experimental results. (a) Input image. (b) Edge map. (c) Computed rectangle configurations and missing rectangles compared with the ground truth: True positive rectangles are shown with solid lines, false positive rectangles are shown in dotted lines, and missing rectangles are shown in dashed lines. (d) Reconstructed image from the primal sketch model using the rectangle configurations only. (e) Reconstructed images after adding some background sketches to the configurations.
+More experimental results. (a) Input image. (b) Edge map. (c) Computed rectangle configurations and missing rectangles compared with the ground truth: true positive rectangles are shown with solid lines, false positive rectangles are shown in dotted lines and missing rectangles are shown in dashed lines. (d) Reconstructed image from the primal sketch model using the rectangle configurations only. (e) Reconstructed images after adding some background sketches to the configurations.

-can only be recovered through the context information using the grammar rules.
+are nearly impossible to detect using the bottom-up methods and can only be recovered through the context information using the grammar rules.